Glenda Jackson

-Early life
+Early life and education

-Glenda Jackson was born at 151 Market Street in Birkenhead, Cheshire on Saturday 9 May 1936.
+Glenda May Jackson was born at 151 Market Street in Birkenhead, Cheshire, on 9 May 1936.
 Her mother named her after the Hollywood film star Glenda Farrell.
-Shortly after her birth, the family moved to Hoylake in the Wirral.
-Glenda's family were very poor, and lived in a two-up, two-down house at 21 Lake Place with an outside toilet.
-Her father Harry was a builder, while her mother Joan (née Pearce) worked on the local supermarket checkout, pulled pints in a pub, and was a domestic cleaner.
+Shortly after her birth, the family moved to Hoylake, also on the Wirral.
+Her family was very poor, and lived in a two-up two-down house with an outside toilet at 21 Lake Place.
+Her father Harry was a builder, while her mother Joan (née Pearce) worked in a local shop, pulled pints in a pub and was a domestic cleaner.

-The oldest of four daughters, Glenda was educated at Holy Trinity Church of England and Cathcart Street primary schools, followed by West Kirby County Grammar School for Girls in nearby West Kirby, and performed in the Townswomen's Guild drama group during her teens.
+The eldest of four daughters, Jackson was educated at Holy Trinity Church of England and Cathcart Street primary schools, followed by West Kirby County Grammar School for Girls in nearby West Kirby.
+She performed in the Townswomen's Guild drama group during her teens.
 Jackson made her first acting appearance in J. B. Priestley's Mystery of Greenfingers in 1952 for the YMCA Players in Hoylake.
 She worked for two years in Boots the Chemists, before winning a scholarship in 1954 to study at the Royal Academy of Dramatic Art (RADA) in London.
 Jackson moved to the capital to begin the course in early 1955.